-13.7.5 LTC_TEST
+13.7.5 LTC\TEST

 When this has been defined the various self-test functions (for ciphers, hashes, prngs, etc) are included in the build.
-When this has been undefined the tests are removed and if called will return CRYPT_NOP.
+When this has been undefined the tests are removed and if called will return CRYPT\NOP.

-13.7.6 Symmetric Ciphers, One-way Hashes, PRNGS and Public Key Functions functionality is included otherwise it is not.
+13.7.6 Symmetric Ciphers, One-way Hashes, PRNGS and Public Key Functions

+There are a plethora of macros for the ciphers, hashes, PRNGs and public key functions which are fairly self-explanatory.
+When they are defined the functionality is included otherwise it is not.
 There are some dependency issues which are noted in the file.
 For instance, Yarrow requires CTR chaining mode, a block cipher and a hash function.